klufkin/encyclopedia-browser-support-component/README.md

 ### Workflow

+#### Readme
 This is where we will document our workflow.
+The readme file will be shared on the master branch and should be updated as team members merge to their respective master branches and push to Github's master.

+#### Git Workflow

+* Each team member will create their own personal copy of the master branch.
+* When a team member wishes to build a component or edit existing code they will create and checkout a new branch
+* Upon completion of code editing or component completion.
+Team members will follow these steps:
+  *  Pull from master branch on Github repository to insure code is up-to-date.
+  *  Then merge checked out branch with edits into your personal copy of the master branch and resolve any conflicts, if present.
+  *  Finally push master to Github to update the project with your changes.

+#### Component Division
+Cheat sheet work load divided up by identified components.

+1. General Styling and Basic Examples **(Jayme Phimmachack)**
+2. Section Containers **(Kevin Lufkin)**
+3. Browser Compatibility **(Kevin Lufkin)**
+4. Footnotes and References **(Jayme Phimmachack)**
+5. Sidebar Information **(Jayme Phimmachack)**

 ### Work Updates

 This is where we can list summaries of the work we've performed on the repository and the date completed.
+If a task spans multiple days use the following syntax: "start date - end date".

+1. Propose initial project workflow, Readme, and Git workflow **(Kevin Lufkin) (04/25-26/16)**
+2. Identify major components of cheatsheet - 5 were identified **(Jayme Phimmachack, Kevin Lufkin) (04/25-26/16)**
+3. Identified General HTML elements of page structure **(Jayme Phimmachack) (04/26/16)**
+4. Prep CSS and JS File **(Kevin Lufkin) (04/26/16)**